HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

-Analysis of this data suggests that the `dns-prefetch` setting, while the most popular, doesn't improve performance much.
+Analysis of this data suggests that the `dns-prefetch` setting, while the most popular, doesn't improve performance much, if at all.
 Presumably, the DNS for popular web font servers are likely to be cached anyway.
 The other settings give a lot more bang for the buck, with `preconnect` being a sweet spot for ease of use, flexibility, and performance improvement.
 As of March 2020, Google Fonts recommends adding this line to the HTML source, immediately before the CSS link:

 ```html
 <link rel="preconnect" href="https://fonts.gstatic.com">